What you need to know about rescuing

 When you are done reading all of the following information, please complete and submit the

 We are NOT licensed to handle any wild

-waterfowl including Mallard Ducks and Canada Geese (see
+waterfowl including Mallard ducks, Canada geese and

-goose, please contact your local veterinarians or pet
+wild waterfowl, please contact your local veterinarians

 We need your help!